BMavetz/Weather_Dashboard/README.md

 Weather Dashboard

 This webpage allows for the user to search a city by name, and returns the weather for that city.
 The data returned includes current weather, and weather forecast for the next 5 days.
 The site uses a third-party API to access weather data by location.
-The site also saves searches and should allow the user to click on a previous search term to pull up the weather for that location(*note: Local storage has not been updated to save search history upon refreshing page)
+The site also saves searches, creating a history list of previous searches that utilizes local storage to allow for the history to regenerate every time the webpage is loaded.
+The history list is comprised of link elements that allow the user to click on the city name, which in return will load the weather data for that city.

+The site has features built in to account for a user trying to search for nothing (i.e. blank city input), as well as for a user typing in an incorrect city spelling or a city name that does not exist.

-The site should follow the following conditions:
+The site follows the following conditions:
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history